-"I think my work on veterans issues, cleaning up Walter Reid, cleaning up Arlington, restoring funding to programs that support and enhance life with our veterans.
+"I think my work on veterans issues, cleaning up Walter Reid, cleaning up Arlington, restoring funding to programs that support and enhance life with our veterans," she said.

-"I have really gone after contracting abuses in the military, was able to establish a war contracting commission that actually identified $60 billion of waste and abuse in contracts in Iraq and getting those problems fixed so we don't repeat those mistakes.
+"I have really gone after contracting abuses in the military.
+Was able to establish a war contracting commission that actually identified $60 billion of waste and abuse in contracts in Iraq," McCaskill continued.
+"And getting those problems fixed so we don't repeat those mistakes."

-"The work I've done in trying to bring our debt and deficit down – I was one of the few Democrats to say 'I'm not going to earmark.' "
+"The work I've done in trying to bring out debt and deficit down.
+I was one of the few democrats to say 'I'm not going to earmark."

 McCaskill said she is willing to work across the aisle as a senator — and said she believes that is a quality most Americans are looking for.

 The bulk of my state, just like the bulk of America is moderate," said McCaskill.
 "What people want is they want us to figure out the compromises and get things done, and solve problems.
 They don't want us throwing grenades at each at opposite ends of the room.
 They want us to find common ground.
 I think this election is going to stand for that, I really do."